JackB1ack/telegram-notification/readme.md

 * **Save Bot Token**: this token will be used by the task
 ![Bot Token](https://raw.githubusercontent.com/JackB1ack/telegram-notification/master/Screenshots/botfather.PNG)

-*Having a bot allows you to fully customize its appearance (nickname, user picture) and add it to as many chats or groups as you want*
+*Having a bot allows you to fully customize its appearance (nickname, user picture) and add it to as many chats or groups as you want.*

 ## Obtain chat IDs
 Currently Telegram does't offer a convinient way to obtain all chat ids from bot API.